dncoyote/interview-guides/Notes/CoreJava.md

 - `finally` keyword is used to define a block of code that will be executed after a try block, whether an exception is thrown or not.
 It is often used to perform cleanup operations like closing a file or releasing a resource that was opened in the try block.

+#### How to exit finally block
+- If the `System.exit()` method is called inside the try or catch block, the JVM terminates and finally block won't be executed.
+- Using return statement in the try block.
+- Throwing another exception from the try block using `throw`.

 ## **finalize()**

 - `finalize()` is a method in Java that is called by the garbage collector when an object is no longer being used and is about to be garbage collected.